itsmeted/RPGTest/README.md

 Health range is from 0 to 100.

 The calculation for damage is:
-(sourceAgent.Attack - targetAgent.Defense) / 10.0f * strength of attack action
+(sourceAgent.Attack - targetAgent.Defense) / 10.0f * strength of attack action.
-if Attack is less than the Defense then no health is subtracted
+If Attack is less than the Defense then no health is subtracted

 - If sourceAgent Attack is 10, and targetAgent Defense is 20, then the attack will do nothing.
 - If sourceAgent Attack is 20, and targetAgent Defense is 20, then the attack will do nothing.